 View-through attribution, also called as impression tracking or VTA, is used to attribute conversions such as app installs and tie them back to individual impressions.
 The core idea is to bridge the gap between when a user sees an ad and installs an application.
 So, even though a user might not have clicked on an ad, marketers could credit a specific ad campaign with a conversion.

 While click-through attribution ties conversion events back to individual link-clicks, view-through attribution takes this one step further and ties conversion events back to individual impressions.

-On mobile, certain large ad networks—among them, Facebook, Google, Pinterest, and Twitter—allow for view-through attribution.
+On mobile, certain large ad networks — among them, Facebook, Google, Pinterest, Twitter, and TikTok — allow for view-through attribution.
 These networks provide view-through attribution data only to specific attribution partners who they’ve vetted.
 An example of this type of partnership is Facebook’s MMP program; companies that have Facebook’s MMP designation (including Branch) have access to a special Facebook API, and can surface view-through attribution for the advertiser.
 These other large ad networks have their own special partner designations.